matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

-### Test your model
+### Evaluate your model

 Now that we've trained our model we can test its performance against our test dataset.

-FOr this we first extract the predictions for all our test dataset
+Let's run a single instance through our classifier first.

 ```python